CumulusNetworks/docs/content/cumulus-linux-53/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 Cumulus Linux supports multiple VLAN-aware bridges but with the following limitations:

-- You cannot use MLAG with multiple VLAN-aware bridges
+- You cannot use MLAG with multiple VLAN-aware bridges.
-- You cannot use the same port with multiple VLAN-aware bridges
+- You cannot use the same port with multiple VLAN-aware bridges.
-- You cannot use the same VNIs in multiple VLAN-aware bridges
+- You cannot use the same VNIs in multiple VLAN-aware bridges.
-- You cannot use VLAN translation with multiple VLAN-aware bridges
+- You cannot use VLAN translation with multiple VLAN-aware bridges.
-- You cannot use double tagged VLAN interfaces with multiple VLAN-aware bridges
+- You cannot use double tagged VLAN interfaces with multiple VLAN-aware bridges.
 - You cannot associate multiple single VXLAN devices (SVDs) with a single VLAN-aware bridge
 - Cumulus Linux does not support IGMPv3.
 <!-- vale off -->